The One Thing You’ve Been Missing to Survive in the Business World

 Some weeks ago, a furious snowstorm hit a part of Hokkaido, and the transportation network was damaged.
 I helped the domestic sales team and went together to a customer’s place to deliver our furniture on our own.
 It was so tough.
 We carried big and heavy furniture up and down the stairs many times (because it was not a private home but an office), taking special care not to damage both the new furniture and the stairs walls of the customer’s new building.

 In the end, my arms were numb, but I felt everything paid off when getting the customer’s gratitude with a big smile.
-It was a precious experience especially for me because most of my clients in my division are furniture dealers and architects.
+It was a precious experience especially for me because most of my clients in my division are furniture dealers and architects overseas.
 I’ve rarely seen the feedback from end users in person.

 In a furniture factory, three of staff sit on a work table, chatting during a short break.